-This is a good time of the year to consider taking part in the BTO Breeding Bird Survey (BBS), because if you take on a square you will also have the option to take part in the Sussex Winter Bird Survey (SWBS) by surveying the same square over the coming winter, beginning on 1 November 2023.
+This is a good time of the year to consider taking part in the BTO Breeding Bird Survey (BBS), because if you take on a square you will also have the option to take part in both the BTO Winter Bird Survey (WINBS) (starting 15 September 2025) and the Sussex Winter Bird Survey (SWBS) (starting 1 November 2025) by surveying the same square over the coming winter.
 Some squares have recently become available and there are plenty of squares available right across the county; some of these squares are accessible if you have limited mobility or if you are reliant on or choose to use public transport.

 This national monitoring scheme is administered by the BTO and jointly funded by the BTO, JNCC and RSPB.
 It has been running since 1994 and its primary aim is to provide population trends for common and widespread bird species in the UK.
 Population trends for Sussex are also produced and published in the Sussex Bird Report.
 Survey plots are randomly-selected 1-km squares and the same squares are surveyed each year.
 Volunteers visit their squares three times each year during the breeding season, once to record simple habitat data, and twice to walk a fixed route, recording birds seen and heard.
 There are more than 200 BBS squares across Sussex, covering every type of habitat, and new volunteers are always needed.

-The BBS squares (asterisks indicate priority squares that have been surveyed before) in Sussex which currently need volunteers for the 2024 breeding season are (updated 2/1/2024):
+The BBS squares (asterisks indicate priority squares that have been surveyed before) in Sussex which currently need volunteers for this coming winter and the 2026 breeding season are (updated 5/9/2025):

 SU7800 near West Itchenor*